Insufflation: Magic and folk medicine

 Tertullian remarked to his wife about Christian practices: "will you not seem to be doing magic?" in the eyes of a non-believer.

 Celsus (according to Origen) reports the use of exsufflation by Egyptian magicians.
 Plotinus seems to attack its use by Roman ones.
 One of Lucian's tall tales mentions a Chaldean pest-control sorcerer who causes toads and snakes to vanish by blowing on them.

-It is possible to see Jesus himself as a supernatural healer (Christ Jesus the son of God), in many popular events of the holy Bible, in which he is constantly healing many blind, lame, crippled, lepers, maimed, and even causing his own resurrection, just to name a few.
-In one instance Jesus used his spit to heal the eyes of a blind man who was born blind, caused by his parents sins;